Introduction to the Brain

 The brain and spinal cord are surrounded by three layers of membranes known as meninges which are:

-- An outer tough dura matte
+- An outer tough dura matter.

-- Delicate middle arachnoid layer
+- Delicate middle arachnoid layer.

 - An inner pia matter that is adherent to the brain and spinal cord.